ajxs/ajxs-elf-as/README.md

 ## Building
 This project requires GNU `flex` and `bison` in order to be built from source.
 Binaries are readily available for most Linux distros.
+The project currently targets Linux, and uses GCC extensions.
+Building and running on other platforms has not been tested.
 The target architecture is configured at build time by setting the `ARCH` environment variable. e.g.

 ```bash